 The team promotes federal support and funding for policies with proven records of success, including the National Diabetes Prevention Program and Special Diabetes Program.
 In collaboration with advocacy organizations and industry groups such as the Diabetes Advocacy Alliance, PhRMA, Bio and AdvaMed, the government affairs team works to elevate important initiatives on the national agenda.

 Across the country, our government affairs team advocates for the needs of people with diabetes and chronic diseases in their state legislatures.
-Focused on increasing patient access to quality care and treatments, the team works closely with state policymakers to secure placement of innovative and existing therapies on state formularies and the implement reimbursement strategies.
+Focused on increasing patient access to quality care and treatments, the team works closely with state policymakers to secure placement of innovative and existing therapies on state formularies and the implementation of reimbursement strategies.
 The team coordinates with key organizations such as the National Governor’s Association and National Conference of State Legislatures to support positions on nationwide issues, including Medicare/Medicaid and pricing.